 In order from highest to lowest energy, the sections of the EM spectrum are named: gamma rays, X-rays, ultraviolet radiation, visible light, infrared radiation, and radio waves .
 Microwaves (like the ones used in microwave ovens) are a subsection of the radio wave segment of the EM spectrum.

-Read moreWhat are the 7 types of electromagnetic waves in order?
+Read moreWhat are the 7 electromagnetic waves and their uses?

 Read more